Seeking alternatives to PC and PEI?

 Learn About The Advantages and Disadvantages of PPSU, PESU and PSU for Transparent Medical Applications

-Register to watch the Polymer Insights Webinar: PC, PEI and Sulfones for Transparent Medical Applications
+Polymer Insights Webinar: PC, PEI and Sulfones for Transparent Medical Applications

-During this webinar, you will receive technical information and comparisons regarding Polycarbonate (PC) and high-performance amorphous polymers such as PEI, Udel® PSU (polysulfone), Veradel® HC PESU (polyethersulfone) and Radel® PPSU (polyphenylsulfone).
+During this webinar, you will receive technical information and comparisons regarding Polycarbonate (PC) and high-performance amorphous polymers such as PEI, Udel® PSU (polysulfone), Veradel® PESU (polyethersulfone) and Radel® PPSU (polyphenylsulfone).

-Case studies will be presented to illustrate the benefits of having material options when designing for your medical applications around attributes such as:
+Case studies will be presented to illustrate the benefits of having material options when designing for your medical applications around attributes such as: Continuous service temperature, Repeated sterilization cycles and heat exposure, Aggressive chemical cleaning and Metal replacement

 Polyetherimide (PEI) and Polycarbonate (PC) are two commonly used materials in healthcare applications.
 PEI offers higher performance than PC and have been the industry standard, but recent supply issues are forcing design engineers to evaluate alternative materials that offer comparable performance.